Buyers Introduction to the Stock Photography Industry

 Calculating True Costs - Time is not Free!

-The cost of an image is not just because in it’s price to license.
+The cost of an image is not just based on its price to license.
 The time taken to find the image is often a large factor in the cost.
 If it takes two hours to find an image that costs just a few dollars then the time factor becomes and important buying choice.

 Free images have hidden costs including: